Everyday Attire: Camp colors are forest green and white

 Requirements for Swimmers: Campers are required to wear a white bathing cap while swimming.
 White caps are part of our risk management plan for all swimmers in the water.
 Campers prefer Lycra caps and we request that you send at least two.
 You may order the white Lycra caps from Amerasport or purchase them in a sporting goods store.

-Recommendations for Swimmers: We prefer one-piece, quick-drying, nylon, swimsuits.
-If your daughter brings a two-piece suit, make sure it is practical for vigorous swim lessons and is of tasteful appearance.
+Recommendations for Swimmers: We prefer athletic one-piece, quick-drying, nylon, swimsuits.
+If your daughter brings a two-piece suit, make sure it is practical for vigorous swim lessons and is of appropriate design.
 Campers should have at least two suits.
-UV protection swim-shirts are available through Amerasport or grUVy wear.
+UV protection swim shirts are available through Amerasport or grUVy wear.
+Swim goggles are recommended.

-Sandals must have a heel strap; shoes or sandals that can get wet and be worn in a canoe (water shoes, Tevas, Chacos or Keens are good; flip flops are not); Crocs may be worn only if heel strap is in place.
+Sport Sandals must have a heel strap.
+Shoes or sandals that can get wet and be worn in a canoe are recommended.
+Water shoes, Tevas, Chacos or Keens are good; flip flops are not.
+Crocs may be worn only if heel strap is in place..

 Special Events: Colorful attire is permitted for several special events each session.
 For first session and full season campers these include the 4th of July, and Wyo Valentines.
 For second session and full season campers these include Wyo Holiday, Wyoween, and Cinco de Wyo.
 Campers do not need an outfit for each holiday, but could pack something colorful that work for most.
 Red is popular.